andrewrk/autodoc/README.md

 * nav bar
 * file listings
+* detect if it's the root package file and skip the top of the nav
 * delete the left column
 * struct fields
 * follow imports for better categorization